 \subsubsection{Abundance patterns}

-In Fig.~\ref{fig:abundance_patterns} we report the location of \sourceshort into different abundance pattern diagrams, namely N/O vs O/H, Ne/O vs O/H, and O/Ar vs Ar/H (here used as a proxy of the metallicity).
+In Fig.~\ref{fig:abundance_patterns} we report the location of \sourceshort in different abundance pattern diagrams, namely N/O versus O/H, Ne/O versus O/H, and O/Ar versus Ar/H (here used as a proxy of the metallicity).
 A sample of local galaxies and $\rm HII$ regions with \Te-based abundances is also shown for comparison, as compiled from CHAOS \citep{berg_chaos_2020}, BOND \citep{vale_asari_bond_2016}, and DESIRED \citep{Mendez-Delgado_Fe_O_2024} projects, and for which elemental abundances have been consistently re-computed adopting the same set of atomic parameters and assumptions as for \sourceshort; in addition, the sample of star-forming galaxies with Wolf-Rayet spectral features presented in \cite{lopez_sanchez_WR_abundances_2010} is shown by violet diamond markers.
-Within these panels, \sourceshort overlaps with the distribution of local systems and aligns with expectations from standard chemical evolution models.
-In the left-hand panel for instance, \sourceshort aligns with the local distribution of galaxies in the Ne/O vs O/H diagram, reflecting the common nucleosynthetic origin of the two elements ( since neon is an $\alpha-$element like oxygen, their ratio is not expected to vary significantly with metallicity, nor to evolve with redshift).
+Within these panels, \sourceshort overlaps with the distribution of local systems and aligns with the expectations of standard chemical evolution models.